 Register your traffic for A2P 10DLC

-Non-Compliant Messaging Fees FAQ
+Non-Compliant Messaging Fines FAQ

 How will penalties be issued to customers?